marcllort/Car_Rental_Monorepo/calendar/README.md

 ### Get Month Service

-- Required data: The request contains the startTime.
+- **Required data**: The request contains the startTime.
 The endTime is calculated adding 1 month of duration to the startTime.
-- Functionality: Returns the services in the given month.
+- **Functionality**: Returns the services in the given month.
 Improvement possible would be to be able to filter per driver.
-- Involved services: Calendar API
+- **Involved services**: Calendar API
-- Response: JSON Array of calendar events
+- **Response**: JSON Array of calendar events

 ### Create New Service